virtualpeer/ccxtfinrl_btc/ccxt_elegantrl_btc/README.md

 First run train_eval.py file.
 It trains and evaluates the model.
 The cumulative return and the model are saved under './AgentDQN/BtcTradingEnv-v3_0'

 The target reward is set to be 1.04 in the BtcTradingEnv3.py file.
 It is often the case that the target reward cannot converges to such a level.
-You may KeyboardInterrupt the training process by pressing ctrl+C, then run load_eval.py file to do load the saved model and evaluate it.
+You may KeyboardInterrupt the training process by pressing ctrl+C, then run load_eval.py file to load the saved model and evaluate it.

 You can see some results under ./results .
 The subfile is named by explore_rate for agentDQN.
 For example, explore_rate_01 means the explore_rate is set to be 0.1 for agentDQN.
 The change of explore_rate is achieved by changing explore_rate in elegantrl/agent.py